 This little cafe tucked into the historic downtown area is a great place to stop by if you’re looking for a supreme coffee fix that is local.
 This establishment has everything you would want from a popular cafe too.
 In addition, their own unique daily sandwich options, your selection can be enjoyed with a Coke from a glass bottle, making it extra special!

 Ticknor Hill Bed and Breakfast, in the Twin Cities Gateway

-Each year, in mid-summer, the Anoka Heritage Home & Garden tour will take you on a very memorable journey covering Anoka’s history, when the gardens are in their prime.
-For a fall visit, ride your bike south of the downtown area into the historic Slabtown and Christian Hall neighborhoods.
+Each year, mid-summer, the Anoka Heritage Home & Garden tour will take you on a very memorable journey covering Anoka’s history.
+A time when the gardens are in their prime.
+For a fall visit, ride your bike south of the downtown area into the historic Slabtown, Whiskey Flats, Swede Town or Fireman’s Grove neighborhoods.
 With many homes in the area decorated with Halloween decor swing by the Ticknor Hill Bed and Breakfast, on the National Registry of Historic Places.
-Then the Woodbury House that is home to the Mad Hatter Restaurant and Tea House.
+Then the Woodbury House is home to the Mad Hatter Restaurant and Tea House.
 These are just a few of the historic treats that will tease you to come back in the summer and explore more of the area.

-So come and discovering Anoka’s history, food, and bike-friendly attributes for your next bike adventure.
-You will find with plenty of lodging opportunities in the Twin Cities Gateway to make your stay comfortable.
+So come and discover Anoka’s history, food, and bike-friendly attributes for your next adventure.
+You will find plenty of lodging opportunities in the Twin Cities Gateway to make your stay memorable.

 by Russ Lowtian, the editor at HaveFunBiking.com